 - Project feasibility: Can the proposed project be completed in the available construction window? - a.
-Can project construction be completed by October 30, 2016 with all invoices submitted to MEA by no later than November 30, 2016? - Accuracy of energy savings and cost information for the project: - a.
+Can project construction be completed by April 1, 2018 with all invoices submitted to MEA by no later than May 1, 2018? - Accuracy of energy savings and cost information for the project: - a.
 How accurate are the applicant's estimates? - b.
-Are assumptions behind the numbers clearly stated in a manner allowing the review team to evaluate the project? - Applicant's past performance (if applicable) complying with program requirements and participating in other State programs, if applicable. - Location, as related to the State of Maryland Priority Funding Areas.
-The State of Maryland gives priority to projects occurring in Priority Funding Areas.
+Are assumptions behind the numbers clearly stated in a manner allowing the review team to evaluate the project? - Applicant's past performance complying with program requirements and participating in other state programs, if applicable. - Location, as related to the State's Priority Funding Areas.
+The State gives priority to projects occurring in Priority Funding Areas.
 According to the Maryland Department of Planning (MDP), Priority Funding Areas are existing communities and places where local governments want State investment to support future growth.
 The following areas qualify as Priority Funding Areas: - a.
 Every municipality, as they existed in 1997 - b.
 Areas inside the Washington Beltway and the Baltimore Beltway - c.
 Areas already designated as enterprise zones, neighborhood revitalization areas, heritage areas and existing industrial land.